 There is a choice of readings and music to be made in either case.

-Our organist is not based at the church during the week but you can contact our Director of Music by email firstname.lastname@example.org The Director of Music is at the church every Sunday morning for the 11.30am Mass, and so he will invite you to the church for a personal discussion regarding the music.
+Our organist is not based at the church during the week but you can contact our Director of Music through the Parish office.
+The Director of Music is at the church every Sunday morning for the 11.30am Mass, and so he will invite you to the church for a personal discussion regarding the music.

 Maria Ford is responsible for all flower arrangements in the church.
 Telephone: 07791 387218; e-mail: email@example.com

 You can employ any photographer you wish and they will be allowed only at designated places in the church.
 The use of video cameras is permitted with the same conditions and without additional lighting.
-Father will advise you on additional charges when video cameras are used.
+The Parish Priest will advise you on additional charges when video cameras are used.

 Under no circumstances is the use of confetti of any kind permitted inside the church: outside the church is fine.

-The basic fee for getting married at Corpus Christi is £500 for parishioners.
-These fees may be reduced or waived in cases of hardship or where one of the parties is a resident parishioner or a long time regular worshipper.
+A stole fee is payable to the Shrine for the Marriage to take place.
+The fee may be reduced or waived in cases of hardship, or where one of the parties is a resident parishioner or a long time regular worshipper.

-If you are a UK tax-payer, the fees should be gift-aided (an envelope will be provided).
+If you are a UK tax-payer, the fees should be Gift-Aided (a form will be provided).

 The fees for the music vary depending on your requirements: please make these arrangements directly with our Director of Music (see above).